Marc Anthony: Personal life

 Anthony performed "The Star-Spangled Banner" at the 2013 Major League Baseball All-Star Game.
 While Anthony is an American of Puerto Rican descent, a controversy sprang up on social media due to some viewers' mistaken impression that he is Mexican.
-In an interview, Anthony responded, "'Let's get this straight.
+In an interview, Anthony responded, "Let's get this straight.
 I was born and raised in New York.
-You can't get more New York than me'".
+You can't get more New York than me."
+Anthony was born in New York City from parents who migrated from Puerto Rico, his dad was from the city of Yauco.

 Relationships and family

-In 1994, Anthony had a daughter, Arianna Muñiz, with then-girlfriend Debbie Rosado.
-While dating, they adopted their son, Chase Muñiz.
+On June 29, 1994, Anthony had a daughter named Arianna Muñiz, whom he shares with then-girlfriend Debbie Rosado.
+While dating, they adopted their son, Chase Muñiz who was born in 1995.

 From 1996 to 1998, Anthony dated and became engaged to Dominican-American actress Claudette Lali.

-Anthony married former Miss Universe Dayanara Torres on May 9, 2000 (in Las Vegas).
-They have two sons, Cristian Marcus Muñiz (born February 5, 2001), whom Anthony named after the Mexican singer Cristian Castro and Ryan Adrian Muñiz (born August 16, 2003).
-There were many problems in the marriage and the couple separated in early 2002.
-They later reconciled and renewed their vows in a formal ceremony on December 7, 2002 (at San Juan's Cathedral in Puerto Rico).
-The rocky marriage came to an end in October 2003, with Dayanara filing for divorce in January 2004.
-To help her recover from the divorce, Dayanara traded her engagement ring for a diamond-encrusted Cartier watch and wrote the book Married to Me: How Committing to Myself Led to Triumph After Divorce.
+Anthony married former Miss Universe Dayanara Torres on May 9, 2000, in Las Vegas.
+The couple had a son, Cristian Marcus Muñiz, on February 5, 2001.
+In May 2023, Cristian graduated from Parsons School of Design.
+The couple's second son, Ryan Adrian Muñiz was born on August 16, 2003.

 Anthony married Jennifer Lopez in June 2004; they had previously worked together and dated for a few months in the late 1990s.
 During their marriage, they collaborated on music and performed together, as well as co-starring in El Cantante (2006).
-Lopez gave birth to their children, twins Emme Maribel Muñiz and Maximilian David Muñiz, on February 22, 2008.
+Lopez gave birth to their twins, Max David and Emme Maribel Muñiz February 22, 2008.
 People paid $6 million for the first photos of the twins.
 In 2009, Anthony and Lopez purchased a stake in the Miami Dolphins.
 They joined several personalities in buying small stakes in the club, including Gloria and Emilio Estefan, Venus and Serena Williams, and Fergie.
 They bought two houses in Brookville, New York but Anthony and Lopez announced their separation in July 2011, with Anthony filing for divorce on April 9, 2012.
 Their divorce was finalized on June 16, 2014, with Lopez retaining primary physical custody of the two children.

-Anthony and model Shannon De Lima (born January 6, 1989) married on November 11, 2014, in La Romana, Dominican Republic.
-In November 2016, Anthony and De Lima separated, and the following month announced they planned to divorce.
+Anthony and model Shannon De Lima (born January 6, 1989) married on November 11, 2014 in La Romana, Dominican Republic.
+In November 2016, they separated, and the following month announced that they planned to divorce.
 On February 13, 2017, Anthony and De Lima finalized their divorce.